gooddata/gooddata-ui/docs/start_with_visual_components.md

 ## Bucket interface

-The props used for passing measures and attributes are called buckets (its similar to drag&drop buckets in the [Analytical Designer](https://secure.gooddata.com/analyze)).
+The props that are used for passing measures and attributes are called buckets.
+They are similar to the drag&drop buckets in the [Analytical Designer](https://secure.gooddata.com/analyze)).
 Each bucket is a single value or an array of type `IMeasure` or `IVisualizationAttribute`.
 It is passed to the component as an object literal.

-See the individual component pages as examples, each page features a different approach.
+Review the individual components in the Visual Components section.
 Comprehensive typings can be found [here](https://github.com/gooddata/gooddata-typings/blob/v2.0.0/src/VisualizationObject.ts#L86-L102).

 ### Example